-2020-2025 ALASKA STATEWIDE OPERATING PLAN
+2021 ALASKA STATEWIDE OPERATING PLAN

-This Alaska Statewide Operating Plan (Operating Plan) is hereby made and entered into by and between the Parties pursuant to the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) signed and dated upon final signature below.
+This Alaska Statewide Operating Plan (Operating Plan) is hereby made and entered into by and between the Parties pursuant to the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Master Agreement) signed and dated August 6, 2020.
 This Operating Plan, inclusive of any referenced attachments or Exhibits, is tiered to the Agreement.
-A formal modification to the Agreement is unnecessary, but shall not contradict the Agreement.
+A formal modification to the Master Agreement is unnecessary but shall not contradict the Master Agreement.